Registered Clinical Counsellor, #15201

 ON A PERSONAL NOTE

-I am married and live with my husband in White Rock.
+I am married and live with my husband in Surrey.
 Some of what enriches my life includes spending time with friends and family, road cycling, mentoring youth, and practicing my Spanish wherever and whenever possible.
 One day, I'd like to complete a triathlon.
 I drink my coffee black.

 Tuesdays: 9am-3pm (Surrey)